AustinDidierTran/sportfolios-stable/README.md

 };
 ```

 Where sportfolios_api_test is our test database, sportfolios_api_dev is our development and sportfolios_api is our production api.
-Don't forget to change database, username and password for the right arguments in the connection parameters
+Don't forget to change `username` and `password` for the right arguments in the connection parameters

 You will also need to create a new file at `api/src/db` called `database.json`.
 Its content will look like this: